JuliaGraphics/Luxor.jl/docs/src/basics.md

 The `origin()` function moves the 0/0 point to the center of the drawing.
 It's often convenient to do this at the beginning of a program.
 You can use functions like `scale()`, `rotate()`, and `translate()` to change the coordinate system.

 `background()` fills the image with a color, covering any previous contents.
 By default, PDF files have a white background, whereas PNG drawings have no background, so the background appears transparent in other applications.
-If there is a current clipping region, `background()` fills just that region:
+If there is a current clipping region, `background()` fills just that region.
+Here, the first `background()` filled the entire drawing; the calls in the loop fill only the active clipping region:

 ```@example
 using Luxor, Colors # hide
 Drawing(600, 400, "../figures/backgrounds.png") # hide
+background("magenta")
 origin() # hide
-tiles = Tiler(600, 400, 5, 5, margin=0)
+tiles = Tiler(600, 400, 5, 5, margin=30)
 for (pos, n) in tiles
   box(pos, tiles.tilewidth, tiles.tileheight, :clip)
   background(randomhue()...)